 Can I arrive early or extend my stay?

 Yes, you can!
 All you need to do is to tell us what your flight details are and how many extra nights you need and we will book your hotel accordingly.
-Additionally, if you would like to arrange a program of activities either before or perhaps after the trek, there are a range of options to choose from including the jungle safari at Chitwan national park, or perhaps white water rafting on one of Nepal’s spectacular rivers such as the Sun Kosi.
-The Kathmandu has several not to miss UNESCO World heritage sites and to visit all of them with time require at least 3-5 days.
+Additionally, if you would like to arrange a program of activities either before or after the group tour is accomplished.
+There are a range of options to choose including a short trekking, hiking, or perhaps white water rafting on one of Nepal’s spectacular rivers such as the Sun Koshi, Trisuli or Bhote Koshi.

 Can I have a single room?

 Yes, you can!
 There is a single room occupancy supplement indicated in the price list.

 It is a condition of joining the trip that you have insurance in place which will cover you for the costs of medical treatment, cancellations, emergency rescue and repatriation to your home country.
 We do not sell insurance scheme so requires to manage on your own.

 Yes, you do.
 Everyone needs to get a visa for Nepal, but you can obtain it on arrival at Kathmandu airport.
 You will need to bring two passport photos and the appropriate visa fee, which is the US $30 for 15 days, US $50 for up to 30 days, and the US $125 for 90 days.
 Your passport must be valid for at least six months from the date of entry to Nepal.

 Anyone who is in reasonable shape and good health can accomplish this itinerary.
 We do not require to walk except while on the tours and Jungle walk.
 We would recommend that you undertake some form of simple training, such as a 30-minute walk each evening for a few weeks before flying to Nepal.